-Begin to draw your arms upwards and bring your feet farther apart, and toes still pointed forward.
-Activate your core by tightening it and squeezing your pelvic muscles.
+Begin to draw your arms upwards, bring your feet farther apart, and keep your toes pointed forward.
+Next, activate your core by tightening it and squeezing your pelvic muscles.
 You can add in a couple of Kegels here if you’d like.

 Imagine your body is a star with five points: your hands reaching skyward, the top of your head reaching skyward, and your feet flat on the ground.
-This is another chance to practice a gentle strengthening of your core, leg, arm, and back muscles.
+This is another chance to gently strengthen your core, leg, arm, and back muscles.
 Try wiggling your fingers as you reach them upward, and do eight breaths here.

 Goddess pose is a natural next pose.
 Turn your toes outward, keeping your feet flat and grounded and squeezing your pelvic muscles.
 Inhale.

 On your exhale, bring your arms that were reaching skyward down into two ninety-degree angles.
-Simply bend your elbows into what is also called “goal post arms.”
-See if you can bend your knees a bit lower while keeping your pelvic and core muscles active and squeezing.
+Next, simply bend your elbows into what is also called “goal post arms.”
+Finally, see if you can bend your knees a bit lower while keeping your pelvic and core muscles active and squeezing.

 If you feel up to it, begin to pulse gently here, bending and coming up a few inches, then bending your knees again.
 You will feel a gentle burn in your quads and glutes.
-Remember to keep your tailbone tucked under, and your navel pulled in towards your spine.
-This is important because it both strengthens the core gently, and takes the pressure off of your low back.
+Remember to keep your tailbone tucked under and your navel pulled in towards your spine.
+This is important because it gently strengthens the core and takes the pressure off your lower back.

 Knees to Heart Pose

 Slowly step your feet together and release your arms by your sides.
-Shake your arms, hands, and feet out.
+Next, shake your arms, hands, and feet out.
 Then, transition into a resting position on your back.

 Stretch your arms overhead and your legs down your mat for a full-body stretch.

 This is your final pose in this 7-part series of postpartum yoga poses.
 Gently make your way onto your back and let your legs lie flat.
 Place your hands by your sides, or one hand on your heart and one on your belly.
-If you’d like, place a pillow or towel under your head and neck.
+Place a pillow or towel under your head and neck if you’d like.
 You can also place a pillow under your knees to take the pressure off of your low back.
-If you’d like to feel extra cozy, place a light blanket over your body.
+Finally, place a light blanket over your body if you’d like to feel extra cozy.

 Take a gentle breath and allow your eyes to close.
-Try to take eight breaths with awareness, noticing how your body, mind, and spirit feel right now.
+Then, try to take eight breaths with awareness, noticing how your body, mind, and spirit feel right now.
 Then, allow yourself to drift and rest in this meditative position.

-Regular yoga practice and meditation can not only aid strengthening your postpartum body, but also in getting better sleep, which every new mom needs!
+Regular yoga practice and meditation can aid in strengthening your postpartum body and getting better sleep, which every new mom needs!
 Namaste, mamas.